 All pieces move any number of vacant squares along a row or a column, like a rook in chess.

 Moving a piece.

-4. All pieces except the king are captured if they are sandwiched between two enemy pieces along a column or a row.
+4. All pieces except the cargo ship are captured if they are sandwiched between two enemy pieces along a column or a row.
 The two enemy pieces should either be on the square above and below or on the square to the left and to the right of the attacked piece.